 He works at the intersection of architecture with digital media technologies exploring new conceptual frameworks and cutting-edge tools.
-His practice-led research uses fieldwork, radical cartography and critical epistemologies to produce spatial knowledge and investigate the urgent political and urban conditions of our time; in collaboration with other spatial practitioners, ground-breaking artists and the social movements.
+His practice-led research uses fieldwork, radical cartography and critical epistemologies to produce spatial knowledge and investigate the urgent political and urban conditions of our time.

-From 2002 to 2011 he was cofounder of hackitectura.net a group of architects, computer specialists and activists -inspired by science fiction, zapatism and situationism-, who pioneered a wide range of hybrid architecture projects on emancipatory uses of hardware, software and the internet on public space and territory.
+From 2000 to 2011 he was a co-founder of hackitectura.net a group of architects, computer specialists and activists -inspired by science fiction, Zapatism and Situationism-, who pioneered a wide range of experimental architecture projects on emancipatory uses of hardware, software and the internet on public space and territory.

 DeSoto has an adventurous personality, strong curiosity and an outstanding global perspective on contemporary culture and technologies due to his intensive experiences in some of the most critical nodes of today’s networked world: from Palestine to the Brazilian metropolis, from the Strait of Gibraltar to Fukushima

 In 2010 he launched Mapping the Commons, a parametrical experimental method and multiyear research participatory project on urban commons with six case studies in Europe and South America awarded with the Elinor Ostrom prize by University of Buenos Aires.
 In 2015 he created the Drone Hackademy, a temporary school, citizen science laboratory and critical theory platform for the use and discussion of unmanned aerial vehicles as a social technology.

 DeSoto has a creative approach to pedagogy always in the search for inventive strategies, experimental methods and imaginative processes.
 His web-based teaching portfolio, including teaching experience and pedagogic starting points and approach, can be accessed here.
 He is currently Visiting Professor at Federal University of Paraíba Post-Graduate Program in Architecture and Urbanism.